ppy/osu-wiki/wiki/Ranking_Criteria/Visual_Content_Considerations/en.md

 This includes questionable depictions of characters drawn in the 'loli' style, regardless of their established narrative age.

-Depiction of minors in a sexual context within a drawn medium is considered highly illegal in many places in the world, and as such, it is explicitly forbidden.
+Depiction of minors in a sexual context within any medium is considered highly illegal in most places in the world, and as such, it is explicitly forbidden.

 ### Erotic content or graphic sexuality